rustiiiiiii/deep-research-agent/README.md

 ## Features

 - Uses [Microsoft AutoGen](https://microsoft.github.io/autogen/) to orchestrate language models and tools.
-- Wraps the Tavily search API to fetch up‑to‑date travel information.
+- Connects to a Tavily MCP server over HTTP JSON-RPC to fetch up‑to‑date travel information.
 - Illustrates how to build a custom AutoGen assistant that can call multiple tools (search plus in‑house domain stubs).
 - Designed for interactive use via the command line or integration into a chat interface.